-8th Day Before Election Report: All general-purpose committees filing under the regular filing schedule that accept political contributions or make political expenditures in connection with an election must file this pre-election report.
-Additionally, if your committee filed a "30th Day Before Election" report, then your committee must file this report.
-The report is due no later than 8 days before the election and must be received by the COA-EFS no later than midnight Central Time on the report due date.
+8th Day Before Election Report: Specific-purpose committees that are supporting or opposing an opposed candidate or a measure in an election and did not choose the modified reporting schedule must file this pre-election report.
+If your committee chose modified reporting, but then exceeded a threshold before the 8th day before the election, your committee must file this report.
+(Note: Specific-purpose committees that support or oppose a candidate who is unopposed in an election are not required to file pre-election reports for that election.)
+If your committee filed the "30th Day Before Election Report," then your committee must file this report.
+The report is due no later than 8 days before the election and must be received by the appropriate filing authority no later than the report due date.
+A report filed with the COA-EFS is due by midnight Central Time on the due date.